acquia/blt/docs/tooling.md

 ### <a name="headlesschrome">Headless Chrome</a>

-Headless Chrome is used by default for Behat tests, though you can also use Selenium or PhantomJS.
+Headless Chrome is used by default for Behat tests, though you can also use Selenium.

 *Special note for Docker users*